Images of Paronychia (6)

-Bacterial nail infection most often affects the proximal nail fold of the fingers and less commonly affects the toes.
+Paronychia most often affects the proximal or lateral nail fold of the thumb or fingers, as well as the toes.

-- Acute: The proximal nail fold is red, swollen, painful, and may contain pus.
-Usually one nail is affected.
+In acute paronychia, the affected nail fold may be red, swollen, painful, and there may be an abscess (a tender bump containing pus).
+Usually only one nail is affected.

-- Puncture and drain the affected area and test for bacteria or viral infection.
+- Puncture and drain the affected area and test for bacteria.

 - Prescribe a topical steroid.